guitarmind/kaggle_google_quest_qa_labeling/README.md

 blend_score = compute_spearmanr(outputs, magic_preds)
 ```

 The Spearman correlation will become NaN if the output column contains 1 unique value, because in this case the standard deviation will be zero and caused divide-by-zero problem (submission error).
-The trick I used is to use orignal predictions from BERT models for that column.
+The trick I used is to use original predictions from BERT models for that column.

 Here is a summary table of original scores versus magic-boosted scores:
 | Model                  | Local CV without Magic | Local CV with Magic | Public LB with Magic | Private LB with Magic |